 - As full-time employees of HonorHealth, the residents are eligible for all of the benefits of employees such as paid time off, health insurance, dental insurance, vision insurance, and discounts on gym memberships.

-- Access to hospital library with online full-text articles, article request, and librarian performed literature searches.
+- Residents have access to the hospital library with online full-text articles, article request and librarian-performed literature searches.

-- No tuition or program fees and no employment commitment following completion of the residency program.
+- There are no tuition or program fees and no employment commitment following completion of the residency program.

 Leadership and staff

 See the Neurologic Physical Therapy Residency Program Faculty (PDF).

 Duke University, AT Still University (2), Mayo School of Health Science, Tennessee State University, Bellarmine University, Emory University, Midwestern University, Loma Linda University, University of Southern California, Northern Arizona University